 Maximum timeframe/150% Rule

-Students pursuing a second undergraduate degree or teacher certification can receive aid for up to four additional full-time years (eight part-time).
-Therefore, the student would be allowed to attempt a maximum of 320 credits (192 + 128) and receive aid for 10 full-time years (including the first and second degree).
+Students pursuing a second undergraduate degree (Associate or Bachelor) or teacher certification can receive up to an additional 100% of the published program length.
+For example, a student would be allowed to attempt a maximum of 320 credits (192+128).

 The following is how specific courses are taken into account for the purpose of satisfactory academic progress:

 Withdrawal credits will be counted as attempted but not earned.

 Courses in which the student receives an incomplete will be counted as attempted but not earned credits.
 Once a professor-approved incomplete is changed to a letter, grade, a student can notify the Financial Aid Office to request a reevaluation of their statistics (notification no later than 2 weeks prior to the end of the next term of enrollment).
 It is the student’s responsibility to notify the Financial Aid Office if an incomplete is changed to a letter grade.
 Incompletes due to a course not yet completed (i.e. student teaching or clinical) will be reviewed once course is finished.

 Courses that are repeated will show as credits attempted and earned.
 However, only the last reported grade will be included in the student's GPA.